JZSang/srma/readme.md

 ---

-## 📂 Data Repository
+## 📂 BenchSR Data Repository
-Our curated database of systematic review data and associated prompts can be accessed here (currently available as a google drive, to be developed into a website):
+Our curated database of systematic review data and prompt templates can be accessed here (currently available as a google drive, to be developed into a website):
 [**Google Drive Link**](#)

 ---